purva11198/gitsafe/README.md

 # GitSafe

-GitSafe is an android unified platform application to make Pune a safe and secure city.The following domains have been taken into account :-
+GitSafe is an android unified platform application to make a safe and secure city.The following domains have been taken into account :-

 A. Road Safety to reduce number of road accidents.